SAdrianW/QuackNotes/README.md

 ### Future Plans

-Quack Notes relies on a database connection and hosting such a site was beyond the scope of the time that was allocated to this initial release.
+Hosting: Quack Notes relies on a database connection and hosting such a site was beyond the scope of the time that was allocated to this initial release.
 Heroku is the site that is sugested by the staff at GA and I see no reason not to trust them, they have steered us right every time.

-Amongst the notes in the pond I had planned to have a drop down sort menu.
+Sort: Amongst the notes in the pond I had planned to have a drop down sort menu.
 Within this menu would be options/ function for different paramaters of sorting the notes:

 - Name of title
 - Date created